Mitch Garver Player Props: Rangers vs. Red Sox

-On Tuesday, Mitch Garver (.229 slugging percentage in past 10 games, with no home runs) and the Texas Rangers face the Boston Red Sox, whose starting pitcher will be Brennan Bernardino.
-First pitch is at 1:35 PM ET.
+On Wednesday, Mitch Garver (.333 slugging percentage in past 10 games, with no home runs) and the Texas Rangers play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Astros.
+He reached base in all four of his plate appearances (2-for-2 with a double, a home run and four RBI) in his previous appearance against the Red Sox.

 Mitch Garver Game Info & Props vs. the Red Sox